KomodoPlatform/developer-docs/docs/basic-docs/start-here/core-technology-discussions/delayed-proof-of-work.md

 Naturally, as each level of notarization takes time to perform, there is an additional delay for Smart Chains as compared to the KMD main chain.
 A Smart Chain’s history is notarized into the KMD main chain approximately every ten minutes, assuming constant activity.
 This notarization will then be pushed through the notarization process into the chosen PoW network (Bitcoin).
 We estimate that a transaction performed on a Smart Chain will receive the KMD main chain’s protection within approximately ten minutes, and will receive the Bitcoin hash rate’s protection in approximately twenty to thirty minutes.

 Another difference between the KMD main chain and a Smart Chain is that the notary nodes only mine the KMD main chain.
 Asset-chain developers are responsible to create any required network of miners to process their Smart Chain’s transactions.

-This does not need to be a full network of mining farms, such as those in Bitcoin.
+This does not need to be a full network of mining farms, such as those in Bitcoin/Litecoin.
 Rather, power only needs to be of a level necessary to process transactions, and to provide any desired level of hash-rate security.
 For a small business with intermittent periods of transaction activity, a single, dedicated, full-time server may be enough.
 Larger businesses can scale as desired and can also work to attract a network of freelance miners.

 Furthermore, developers of Smart Chains need not create their chain so that it relies solely on a PoW consensus mechanism.
 Instead, developers can utilize Antara Customizations (discussed later in the Core Technology Discussions section and elsewhere in this documentation).
 These Antara Customizations allow the developer to utilize a hybrid consensus model that combines Proof-of-Stake (PoS) with Proof-of-Work (PoW).